superDuperCyberTechno/throwcatch/README.md

 ## Other stuff
 ### Backup expiry
-If you want to have backups expire you can add the following cron job:
+If you want to have backups expire you can add the following cron job on your backup server:

 ```
 0 0 * * * find /home/*/catches -mtime +10 -type f -delete